dasrecord/marketing_automation/readme.txt

 3. Format your message template in HTML
 SEE: message.html

-4. Run `emailer.py` to send emails.
+4. Modify then  Run `emailer.py` to send emails.

 ## Additional Notes
 You may need to set up "Sign in with app passwords" on your gmail.